 The IHO ENC Standards Maintenance Working Group (ENCWG) is tasked with managing S-52 - Specifications for Chart Content and Display Aspects of ECDIS which specify the portrayal rules for S-57 ENCs.
 The Nautical Cartography Working Group is tasked with coordinating portrayal.
 Jointly these two working groups may be a good source for advice on colour usage in different portrayal operating modes.

-Given IHO’s leadership in defining the portrayal of the chart, all organizations that produce data products intended for the navigation screen should coordinate their colour usage with IHO.
+Given IHO’s leadership in defining the portrayal of the nautical chart with the Nautical Cartography Working Group (NCWG), all organizations that produce data products intended for the navigation screen should coordinate their colour usage with IHO.
 Recommendations for colour usage in different portrayal operating modes on ECDIS will be published in an Annex to the IHO ECDIS interoperability specification.

 Colours